isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

     kadmin.local -q "addprinc -randkey DNS/server.example.org"

-If succesfully created, the following message will be displayed:
+If successfully created, the following message will be displayed:

 .. code-block:: console